 - Add cranberries during the last five minutes.
 They'll burst quite quickly and add a beautiful colour to your dish.

-While it’s hard to wax poetic about something as simple as honey balsamic roasted acorn squash, I really hope you'll try this recipe.
-Pin it to save this idea for your next holiday dinner, or do like we did and have it on a Tuesday night!
+While it may be hard to get overly excited about something as simple as honey balsamic roasted acorn squash, I really hope you'll try this recipe.
+Pin it to save this idea for your next holiday dinner!

 - 1 medium acorn squash

 - 2 tablespoon olive oil, extra virgin

 - Wash the squash.
 Slice off the stem end and the tip.
 Cut in half from stem to tip and remove the seeds.
 Place the halves cut side down on a cutting board and using a Chef's knife, clice squash into ½ to ¾ inch thick slices.

 - Combine olive oil, honey and Balsamic vinegar.
 Toss with squash slices and Brussels sprouts in a large bowl.